goodluck68/Picture_Repo/test2.md

 **Solution**:

 Define new functions `generate_ip_routes` and `generate_traffic_data`.
-This function would take the starting route address and the number of routes as inputs, dynamically generating the routes.
 Both function test and stress test can use this method to generate routes, ensuring better scalability.

+1. `generate_ip_routes` function: It takes the starting route address and the number of routes as inputs, dynamically generating the routes.

 ```python
 IP_ROUTE = '91.0.1.0/24'